cfeyer/gr-dwf-analog-discovery-2-community-project/README.md

 Project status: not useful yet

 This is a community project.
-This project is not affiliated with or endorsed by Digilient.
+This project is not affiliated with or endorsed by Digilent.

 Background discussion: https://forum.digilentinc.com/topic/1700-analog-discovery-2-as-software-defined-radio/